MicrosoftDocs/dynamics365-guidance/guidance/techtalks/implement-use-agile-techniques.md

 ﻿---
-title: TechTalk Implementation approach with agile techniques for Dynamics 365
+title: TechTalk Implementation approach with agile techniques
 description: Learn about the differences, strengths, and limitations of utilizing waterfall and agile solutions to your Dynamics 365 projects.
 author: dereklh77
 ms.author: v-heuerderek
 ms.topic: conceptual
-ms.date: 02/21/2024
+ms.date: 02/27/2024
 ai-usage: ai-assisted
 ---

-# TechTalk: Implementation approach with Agile techniques for Dynamics 365 business solutions
+# TechTalk: Implementation approach with agile techniques for Dynamics 365 business solutions

-Discover the transformative potential of Agile techniques in Dynamics 365 implementation, a strategic approach that enhances adaptability and accelerates deployment in today's dynamic business landscape.
+Discover the transformative potential of agile techniques in Dynamics 365 implementation, a strategic approach that enhances adaptability and accelerates deployment in today's dynamic business landscape.

 In today's fast-paced business environment, implementing business applications rapidly and effectively is crucial.
 Microsoft's Dynamics 365 is a powerful suite of ERP and CRM applications that can transform business processes.
 However, the traditional 'waterfall' approach to implementation may not always be the best fit for every organization or project.
 Agile techniques offer an alternative that can lead to quicker deployment and better alignment with business needs.